Paan Singh Tomar: Army career

 Paan Singh Tomar served as a subedar in 51 Engineer Regiment, Bengal Engineer Group, based at Roorkee.
 He was a champion sportsman, a national-ranking athlete, back in the 1950s and 60s.
 Legend has it that his initiation into serious running came off a dispute.
 When Tomar had just enrolled in his regiment, he got into an argument with an instructor.
 As punishment, Tomar was ordered to run numerous laps of the parade ground.
 As he ran, he caught the eye of the other officers.
 What they saw, impressed them and soon Tomar was exempted from his regular duties and was put on the special diet for army sportsmen and enjoyed other perks and benefits.

 Sports career

 He represented India at the 1958 Asian Games in Tokyo, Japan.
 Tomar was not interested in steeplechase running at first but discovered it in the military.
+But after his sport's coach request him to run steeplechase.
 He went on to be the national champion of steeplechasing for seven years.
 His national record of 9 minutes and 2 seconds in the 3000-meter steeplechase event remained unbroken for 10 years.
 The army did not allow him to fight in the 1962 Sino-Indian War and Indo-Pakistani War of 1965 due to his career in sports, which ended in 1972.